Skip to main content

 In addition to the client-server round-trips required to request a resource, downloading the response can also take a significant amount of time.

 This waterfall shows two fairly large images being loaded.
-Even though both start at the same time, one is high priority and finishes before the other.
+Even though both start at the same time, one is high priority and finishes over 1 second before the other.
 The darker areas in the download bar show each data chunk being received by the browser.
 Practically no bandwidth is allocated to the low-priority request while the high-priority request is still in progress.

 Large downloads in waterfall